objcio/articles/2015-02-09-photoskit.md

 The `info` dictionary provides information about the current status of the request:
 * whether the image has to be requested from iCloud (in which case you're going to have to re-request the image if you initially set `networkAccessAllowed` to false) – `PHImageResultIsInCloudKey`.
 * whether the currently delivered `UIImage` is the degraded form of the final result.
 This lets you display a preview of the image to the user, while the higher-quality image is being downloaded - `PHImageResultIsDegradedKey`.
-* the request ID (convenience for cancelling the request) and whether the request was already cancel – `PHImageResultRequestIDKey` and `PHImageCancelledKey`.
+* the request ID (convenience for cancelling the request) and whether the request has already been canceled – `PHImageResultRequestIDKey` and `PHImageCancelledKey`.
 * an error, if an image wasn't provided to the result handler – PHImageErrorKey

 These values let you update your UI to inform your user and, together with the `progressHandler` discussed above, hint at the loading state of their images.